When Ambrose Burnside received his orders to take command of the Army of the Potomac in November of 1862, it was said he wept like a child.

 The Siege of Petersburg in July 1864 brought Burnside’s ultimate undoing.
 He agreed to a plan brought to him by a regiment of Pennsylvania coal miners.
 They wanted to tunnel under an entrenched Confederate fort and set off explosives, creating a breakthrough for Union soldiers.
 Generals Ulysses S. Grant and George Meade reluctantly approved the plan.

 Burnside specially trained his African-American troops in the fourth division to lead an attack after the giant hole was blown.
 Hours before the attack, Meade ordered Burnside not to use the black troops.
 Untrained soldiers led the assault instead and were slaughtered.
-Burnside was blamed for the fiasco and relieved of command.
+Burnside took the blame for the fiasco and the Army relieved him of command.

-Ambrose Burnside sent his letter of resignation to Abraham Lincoln on the afternoon he was assassinated.
+Ambrose Burnside sent his letter of resignation to Abraham Lincoln on the afternoon of his assassination.
 Later, a congressional inquiry exonerated him from blame for the failed Battle of the Crater.

-He was the first president of the National Rifle Association.
+He also served as the first president of the National Rifle Association.

 Sen. Ambrose Burnside died of a heart attack on Sept.
 13, 1881, in Bristol, R.I.
 His most famous quote: “It is not death therefore that is burdensome, but the fear of death.”